ionide/ionide-vscode-fsharp/CONTRIBUTING.md

 cd src
 dotnet restore
 cd ..
-./build.sh  # or build.cmd if your OS is Windows
+./build.sh  # or build.cmd if your OS is Windows  (might need ./build Build here)
 ```

+If `dotnet restore` gives the error ` The tools version "14.0" is unrecognized`, then you need to install [msbuildtools2015][msbuildtools2015]

+If `./build.sh` gives errors, you may need to run `./build.sh Build` one time.

 Everything is done via `build.cmd` \ `build.sh`.